What is the Principle of Tiny (Marginal) Gains?

 When we identify high-priority parts of our business operations (I would argue that this principle applies to all areas of life, but we’ll limit it to business for this conversation) and apply marginal gains, we will see huge improvement.
 For example, we run a service company.
 No matter how we bundle and present our product, our success depends upon how well we can deliver a service.
 We aren’t perfect at this, but I think that’s part of the magic of this concept.
 You don’t have to get it perfect.
 The magic is in the daily efforts.
 There’s an old adage “Measure what you want to improve”.
 Now let’s take that one step further and focus on tiny, micro improve the elements of your business that are critical.
 Get crazy about it.
 In the story of the British cycling team, they hired a surgeon to come in and teach the team how to properly wash their hands so they could make a 1% improvement in the number of sick days the team had.
 We can also do that.
 Pick important areas of our businesses and dissect what makes them run and then make micro improvements.
 Run a few cycles and measure the small gains you are expecting.
 Rinse and Repeat!

-Here’s James Clear’s article. https://jamesclear.com/marginal-gains.
+Here’s James Clear’s article on his book Atomic Habits. https://jamesclear.com/marginal-gains.

 The book is also a great read.

 If you have seen success in implementing these practices, or just want to brainstorm ways to get started, please reach out.
 This is a passion area for me and I’m always happy to help!